This article is part of a larger series on Payments.

 - Occasional sellers and sole proprietors: Pay lower fees with free merchant accounts.

 - Restaurant businesses: Consider restaurant POS systems with built-in payment processors.

 Of all the merchant account providers and payment processors I have reviewed over the years, Stax stands out for successfully building its niche around subscription-based merchant services.
-Its low transaction fees come with invoicing and billing software, recurring and stored payment options, customer relationship management (CRM), and fraud management tools that rival Helcim and Stripe.
+Its wholesale transaction fees come with invoicing and billing software, recurring and stored payment options, customer relationship management (CRM), and fraud management tools that rival Helcim and Stripe.
 Stax also offers a custom pricing model for businesses that process more than $500,000 annually.

 Meanwhile, Stax’s monthly subscription fees, which start at $99, are quite expensive for smaller businesses (top competitors’ monthly fees range from $0 to $60).
 New merchants and businesses with low-volume sales—those that prefer being able to start accepting payments fast—may also find Stax’s custom pricing, application, and setup process somewhat overwhelming.

 That said, Stax is overall an outstanding choice for merchants, particularly ones that handle a large part of their transactions through invoicing or recurring billing.
 Wholesale interchange rates and free access to a suite of advanced payment processing tools make this provider one of the best solutions for high-volume businesses.

 Stax is also one of our few recommended processors that offers surcharging.
 Surcharging allows merchants to pass along processing fees to customers.
 Stax’s solution has state-level compliance and can detect debit vs credit payments.

 Stax Fees Calculator

 Enter your monthly sales volume information to get an estimate of Stax fees.